 Most patients experience a fairly rapid weight loss in the first three to six months following surgery.
-The greatest weight loss will occur in the first three months after the gastric bypass procedure.
-Most studies suggest that patients lose an average of 65 to 80% of excess weight the first 12 to 18 months.
-After 18 months, the stomach pouch has stretched to hold more food.
+The greatest weight loss will occur in the first three months after the sleeve gastrectomy procedure.
+Most studies suggest that patients lose an average of 55 to 80% of excess weight the first 12 to 18 months.
+After 18 months, the stomach has stretched to hold more food.
 This stabilizes the weight loss.
 At this time, it is critical to adhere to the low fat, low sugar diet and exercise recommendations outlined in this guide to maintain your weight loss.

-After 24 months post-op, studies have shown that most patients keep off at least half of the excess weight over 5 to 15 years.
-Thus, there may be some weight regain.
-However, patients are much less obese even long after surgery than before the surgery.
+After 24 months post-op, studies have shown that most patients keep off at least half of the excess weight over 5 years.
+Evidence past 5 years is limited but we suspect weight loss can be well maintained with a good diet and exercise program.
+There may be some weight regain, however, patients are much less obese even long after surgery than before the surgery.
 A strict exercise and diet regimen will combat any weight regain.